 Part I: Water Separation Systems, the general process of water electrolysis, hydrogen ions move toward the cathode, whereas hydroxide ions move toward the anode.
 A secondary electrochemical cell using aluminum plates as electrode which is drilled for water flowing between each layer.
 The insulator is made of rubber cutting edge in every sheet preventing water out of the box.
-Aluminum sheets and rubber sheets are arranged alternately as you can see in Fig 1.
+Aluminum sheets and rubber sheets are arranged alternately as you can see in Fig. 1.
 It is pressed tightly with screws and nuts enclosed with acrylic plate to prevent water leakage.
 The tube is used to connect between the reserved water box and electrolysis box.
 Hydrogen gas from splitting water by electrolysis procedure then it flows into the reserved water box and flows to the air filtration set.
-The water inside the box is full at all the time.
+The water inside the reserved water box will flow into the dry cell or electrolysis box.
+As a result, the water inside the box is full at all the time.
 Because this design does not have a gas separating type.
 The gas in electrolysis procedure is a mixture of hydrogen and oxygen which is used as a fuel.
 It will pass through a one-way pipe towards the following combustion systems.